fvan-wij/Telestein3D_WebAssembly/README.md

 - Custom sprites, sound-effects and music;
 - In-game menu, with map-selection;
 > [!NOTE]
-> The evaluated version (score 125) can be found on the cub3d_eval branch
+> This is a ported version of Telestein3D and is currently less-stable than the original game written in C

 ## About Telestein3D
 The Teletubbies have taken your children and your life turns into a literal nightmare.
 You're on a mission to take revenge and discover some truly dark secrets...